 Check out these other Healthy Family Living Posts:

-Lara Balls and Banana Bites– try these delicous snacks that go great with healthy family habits.
+Delicious Lara Ball Recipe– try this scrumptious snack that go great with healthy family habits.

 Tips for Healthier Family Lifestyle– healthy household tips for Intentional Homemakers.

 Beauty and Benefits of Family Gardening– learn how easy it is to start a family garden and the many benefits it’ll bring.

 Simple DIY Castile Foaming Hand Soap for Pennies– See how easy and cheap it is to make your own foaming handsoap, and read a few other genius mom hacks for cold and flu prevention!